fraunhoferfokus/acsl-by-example/README.md

 We at Fraunhofer FOKUS could not have produced *ACSL by Example* without the great help we received from the [team of Frama-C at CEA List](https://frama-c.com/html/contact.html)!

+Special thanks also to Denis Efremov from [ISPRAS](https://www.ispras.ru) for his contributions to *ACSL by Example*.

 #### ACSL by Example

 This repository contains version 22.0.0 of